dart-lang/site-www/src/codelabs/null-safety.md

 This behavior is called
 [type promotion](/null-safety/understanding-null-safety#type-promotion-on-null-checks).

-### Example: Definite assignment
+### Exercise: Definite assignment

-Dart's type system can track where variables are assigned and where their values are read, and to verify that non-nullable fields are given values before any code tries to read from them.
+Dart's type system can track where variables are assigned and read, and can verify that non-nullable fields are given values before any code tries to read from them.
 This process is called [definite assignment](/null-safety/understanding-null-safety#definite-assignment-analysis).

-Try uncommenting the if-else statement in the code below, and watch the analyzer errors disappear:
+Try uncommenting the `if`-`else` statement in the code below, and watch the analyzer errors disappear:

 <?code-excerpt "../null_safety_examples/null_safety_codelab/bin/definite_assignment.dart" replace="/if/\/\/if/g; /\ \ text\ =/\/\/  text =/g; /\ \ \}/  \/\/}/g"?>